Codexee/Iridium_Oxide_ASE.ipynb/paper.md

 ## Application

+*(Relevant prior surface-science and catalysis studies are cited where appropriate to provide context for the chosen adsorption site and system, independent of the software focus of this work.)*

+The choice of adsorption site and surface chemistry is informed by prior computational studies of IrO₂ surfaces under electrochemical conditions [@ReshmaIrO2].
+More broadly, this work is motivated by recent efforts to connect materials modeling with quantum computational workflows for realistic condensed-matter systems [@InspiredWorkflow].

 The workflow was applied to a hydroxyl species adsorbed on a rutile IrO₂(110) surface at the o69 oxygen-bridge site.
 A finite cluster of 38 atoms was extracted from a periodic slab and capped with hydrogens.
 Orbital analysis identified the OH bonding orbital, nearby Ir d orbitals, and bridging O p orbitals as the most chemically relevant.

 An active space of 7 spatial orbitals (14 spin orbitals) was selected, leading to a 14-qubit Hamiltonian.
 One- and two-electron integrals were computed using PySCF [@PySCF] with a minimal basis set, and the Hamiltonian was mapped to qubits using the Jordan–Wigner transformation.